HHS/TANF-app/docs/Technical-Documentation/tech-memos/login-gov-set-integration/login-gov-set-integration.md

 - **User Authentication System**: Enhanced handling of account recreation scenarios
 - **Admin Interface**: New admin views for security events
 - **Deployment Configuration**: Registration of SET endpoint with Login.gov
-- **Logging and Monitoring**: Enhanced logging for security events and account recreation

 ## Use and Test Cases to Consider